 Quick Answer

 Medicare is a federal health insurance program covering Americans aged 65 and older and qualifying individuals with disabilities.
-It includes four parts — A, B, C, and D — covering hospital stays, outpatient care, and prescription drugs.
-As of April 27, 2026, the standard Part B monthly premium is $185.00.
+It includes four parts, A, B, C, and D, covering hospital stays, outpatient care, and prescription drugs.
+The standard Part B monthly premium is $185.00 for 2025.

 What is Medicare?

-Medicare is a fundamental insurance program for anyone who is disabled and qualifies, as well as for those 65 years old and above.
-Congress established the program in 1965 under the Social Security Act.
-The purpose of the cover is to pay part of your hospital bills, but not all of them.
-According to the Centers for Medicare & Medicaid Services (CMS), Medicare currently serves more than 67 million Americans nationwide.
+Federal health insurance for adults 65 and older and qualifying individuals with disabilities, Medicare was established by Congress in 1965 under the Social Security Act.
+The program is designed to pay part of your hospital and medical bills, not all of them.
+According to the Centers for Medicare & Medicaid Services (CMS), the program currently serves more than 67 million Americans nationwide.

 Key Takeaways

-- Medicare serves over 67 million Americans as of 2026, according to CMS.
+- Medicare serves over 67 million Americans, according to CMS.

-- Medicare Part A covers inpatient hospital stays with a $1,676 deductible per benefit period in 2026, according to Medicare.gov.
+- Medicare Part A carries a $1,676 deductible per benefit period, according to Medicare.gov.

 - Medicare Advantage (Part C) is offered through private insurers approved by CMS and may include dental, vision, and hearing benefits not available in Original Medicare, per the Kaiser Family Foundation.